Regardless of what’s happening around you, it is still your job to make things happen, to make sales, and to deliver the numbers.

 Difficult times bring out the real leaders.
-In my book, A Mind For Sales I expound upon this idea and use my signature phrase: “sales is leadership and leadership is sales.”
+In my book, A Mind For Sales I expound upon this idea: “sales is leadership and leadership is sales.”
 Right now, you have the ability as a salesperson to magnify your calmness and become the sales leader others look to.

-It’s easy to wallow in the same mud as everyone else and get caught in what the internet saying and social media is posting.
+It’s easy to wallow in the same mud as everyone else and get caught in what the internet is saying and social media is posting.
 Trust me, I get it.
 But hear me when I say that a pig playing in the mud requires no intelligence.
-All the pig, and all you, are doing in the muck is following the herd.
+All the pig–and all you– are doing in the muck is following the herd.
 Your focus shouldn’t be on what the herd is doing but rather on your customers; they need us now more than ever.

-Now let’s deal with some hard truths about how to handle things when you find yourself caught up in the confusion and difficult issues surrounding our world today.
+How do you handle things when you find yourself caught up in the confusion and difficult issues surrounding our world today?
 First of all, relax!
 Then, do 3 things:

 - It’s in tough times that the best solutions are found.
-When times are good, it’s amazing how quickly we can look past things; however, as soon as things slow, our eyes are opened to significant opportunities come.
+When times are good, it’s amazing how quickly we can look past things.
+However, as soon as things slow, our eyes are opened to significant opportunities.

 Coronavirus may or may not be a factor on the radar screen one week from now, or one month from now.
 You don’t know.
 I don’t know.
 Nobody knows.
 The one thing I do know is that today, I will strive to be the sales leader I’m capable of being with every person I meet.